 Bearded Dragons are native to Australia and are opportunistic omnivores feeding on almost anything small enough.
 These lizards are among the most popular pet reptiles there are because of their social personalities and generally low-maintenance lifestyles.
-Bearded Dragons, unlike a lot of other species of lizards, can not regrow limbs.
+Bearded Dragons, unlike a lot of other species of lizards, can not regrow their tails.

 Pigs have gotten a bad rep for being dirty and dumb, but the very opposite is true.
 Pigs are remarkably smart animals.
 Domesticated pigs have been trained for many purposes, hunting truffles being one.
 In the past decade, pigs have started to make their way indoors and not as food!
 Pigs make wonderful pets.
 Their diet consists of animals and plants, making them omnivores.

 11. Wild Boar

 Wild boar, also known as Wild pigs, look much different than their domesticated counterparts.
 Boar can be found on almost every continent.
 In the wild, Wild Boar eat a wide range of food: eating carrion, eggs, small rodents, fruits, nuts, roots, and various plant life.
 Wild boar use their snouts to dig up roots and bulbs.

 Warthogs can be identified by the tusks protruding out of their mouth.
 They are used to defend themselves against other warthogs or predators.
 Warthogs eat fruits, berries, and other vegetation.
 They also eat carrion, insects, and fungi, making them omnivores.